MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-manage-sections.md

 5. When you have made all the changes to the draft version, you can choose to [republish the section](agreements-manage-sections.md#publish-a-section), which replaces the current published version of the section with the latest one.

    > [!NOTE]
-> Once the draft section is republished, an email notification is sent to all template creators who have used the previous published version of the section.
-This is to inform them of the latest published version so that they can choose to pull in the latest changes in their template.
-Documents already generated from those templates will have no effect on the update.
+   > After the draft section is republished, an email notification is sent to all template creators who used the previous version.
+This informs them of the new version, allowing them to update their templates if they choose.
+Documents already generated from those templates will not be affected by the update.

 ## Configure section settings